Illinois Star Centre: History

 Sabre ISC acquired the mall in 2011 via purchase of delinquent tax certificates and renamed it Illinois Star Centre.
 In March 2015, the Southern Illinoisan reported that three of the mall's owners were imprisoned on various counts, and that leasing agents were unresponsive on inquiries about the mall, which has become increasingly vacant and lacking in maintenance.
 Also complicating the mall's future is the fact that the parking lot and anchor stores are owned by different companies than the mall itself.
 The taxes were then purchased from the county trustee by Roc Enterprises, LLC.
 On May 4, 2017 the mall's ownership team declared bankruptcy after previously offering the property at auction but failing to attract a buyer.

 On January 4, 2018, it was announced that Sears would be closing as part of a plan to close 103 stores nationwide.
 The store closed in April 2018.
 On January 13, 2018 it was announced that Joe's Records would be closing its mall location by January 31, 2018 in order to move to a more visible location at 1301 Enterprise Way in Marion.
-The GameStop store was closed in April 2018.
+The Star Centre GameStop closed in April 2018.

-On November 16, 2018, it was reported that the Illinois Centre Mall would cease operations in the next 30 days.
-However, anchor stores Target and Dillard's will remain open.
+On November 16, 2018, it was reported that the Illinois Centre Mall would cease operations after 30 days.
+However, anchor stores Target and Dillard's remained open.

+In 2020, the mall was purchased by Marion Center Project LLC, with plans to redevelop the mall.

+In 2025, the Marion City Council approved $150 million in STAR bonds for a project called Oasis Outdoors, which included redeveloping the Illinois Star Centre Mall.